moazeniz/Customer-Churn-Modeling/README.md

 ---

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

 ## Acknowledgments

 Special thanks to the contributors and open-source libraries used in this project, including `scikit-learn`, `xgboost`, and `numpy`.

+---

+## Citation

+This project utilized the **"Iranian Churn"** dataset from the UCI Machine Learning Repository:

+"Iranian Churn," UCI Machine Learning Repository, 2020.
+[Online].
+Available: [https://doi.org/10.24432/C5JW3Z](https://doi.org/10.24432/C5JW3Z).

+Please cite this source if you build upon or reference this project.